Email, phone calls, and chat. Is one truly better than the others?

 But this is not just limited to live chat.

 Chat support truly gives you personalization at scale.
+It provides self-service options along with live chat support.

 Your AI bots can handle all the repetitive customer interactions on their own, tweaking them for individual customers.